BSidesMUC/www/codeofconduct.md

 ### License and attribution
-The BSidesMunich Code of Conduct is distributed under a [Creative Commons Attribution-ShareAlike 4.0 International (CC BY-SA 4.0)](https://creativecommons.org/licenses/by-sa/4.0/) license.
+The BSides Munich Code of Conduct is distributed under a [Creative Commons Attribution-ShareAlike 4.0 International (CC BY-SA 4.0)](https://creativecommons.org/licenses/by-sa/4.0/) license.
 It is based on the [berlincodeofconduct.org](http://berlincodeofconduct.org).